khalilou88/semantic-icons/libs/flag-icons/README.md

 export class HomePageComponent {}
 ```

-The outline icons can be imported from `@semantic-icons/flag-icons/outline`, the filled icons can be imported from `@semantic-icons/flag-icons/solid`.
+The square shaped icons can be imported from `@semantic-icons/flag-icons/square`, the rectangle shaped icons can be imported from `@semantic-icons/flag-icons/rectangle`.

 Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the word `icon`.